New York City Water Tunnel No. 3: Four

-Stage Four is a proposed tunnel that would start at the Hillview Reservoir, pass through the eastern Bronx and then through Queens, where it would eventually meet the Stage Two section.
+Stage Four is a proposed tunnel that would start at the Hillview Reservoir in Yonkers, pass through the eastern Bronx and then through Queens, where it would eventually meet the Stage Two section.

 Valve chambers

 The largest valve chamber is in Van Cortlandt Park.
 It is built 250 ft below the park surface.
 It controls the flow of water from the city's Catskill and Delaware systems.
 These systems provide 90 percent of the city's current drinking water.
 The Van Cortlandt Park Valve Chamber is 620 ft long, 43 ft wide and 41 ft high.
 The complex has nine vertical shafts; and two manifolds.
 Each manifold is 560 ft long and 24 ft in diameter and is currently in operation.

 Additional, though smaller, valve chambers are in use under Central Park at 79th Street, under Roosevelt Island, and in Jackson Heights.

 Deaths

 Since 1970, when construction on the tunnel began, twenty-four people have died in construction-related accidents.
-The deaths have included twenty-three workers and a 12-year-old boy, Don-re Carroll, who died while exploring uncapped water pipes in the Bronx.
+The deaths have included twenty-three workers (sandhogs, operating engineers and other employees) and a 12-year-old boy, Don-re Carroll, who fell 500 ft to his death down a 12 ft riser shaft while exploring uncapped water pipes at a construction site in the University Heights section of the Bronx.
 No deaths have occurred since 1997.
+The safety of the tunneling work has been improved with the use of tunnel boring machines to excavate the tunnel beginning in Stage 2 (compared to the drilling and blasting techniques used in Stage 1).
+Another safety improvement has involved the use of vertical conveyor belts to transport muck to the surface.

+On October 31, 2000, a ceremony was held adjacent to Van Cortlandt Park at the site of a planned memorial to honor the workers who have died during construction of the tunnel.
+The Third Water Tunnel Workers Memorial was completed in 2007 and is located at the intersection of Katonah Avenue and East 242nd Street in Woodlawn Heights.
+It includes a drinking fountain, a flagpole with a base made of stones mined from the tunnel, and a manhole cover for each worker that is engraved with their name and year of death.
+A remembrance mass for the fallen workers is held annually on Ascension Thursday at the nearby St. Barnabas Church.